rolandjlevy/js-sliders-game/README.md

 - Mobile friendly and fully responsive
 - Includes Help section and initializing sequence to randomize game
 - Leader board scores saved to database using MongoDB Atlas - [view the API on Github](https://github.com/rolandjlevy/express-portfolio-api)
-- Made purely with Vanilla JavaScript and CSS (no front-end frameworks or libraries)
+- Made with Vanilla JavaScript and CSS (no front-end frameworks or libraries)